Here’s what you need to know…

-This is a very positive aspect of the 10 x 3 method: the sets are extremely short.
+With 10 x 3 the sets are extremely short.
 Therefore, with large-load, low-rep training, high levels of force can be generated and maintained, unlike higher rep training where force (i.e. speed) greatly decreases as the end of the set approaches.

 A second benefit to the 10 x 3 method is the relatively large load that can be used during each set.
 Remember, a large load (>80% of 1RM) will lead to rapid recruitment of the FF motor units which have huge growth potential.

-But the most neglected aspect of hypertrophy/strength training that I observe is a lack of speed with the concentric muscle action (lifting the load).
-You must attempt to lift the load as fast as possible, even if the speed isnt super-fast due to the large load that must be utilized.
+But the most neglected aspect of hypertrophy/strength training is a lack of speed with the concentric muscle action (lifting the load).
+You must attempt to lift the load as fast as possible, even if the speed isn’t super-fast due to the large load that must be utilized.

-Any rest period between 60-120 seconds will work, but each trainee will require a different rest period based on previous training and other neuromuscular issues.
+Any rest period between 60-120 seconds will work, but each lifter will require a different rest period based on previous training and other neuromuscular issues.

-4) Fast, tonic stimulation of the FFR and FF nerves doesnt cause dephosphorylation of NFAT.
-Therefore, fast fiber program transcription ensues (i.e., you wont transform your precious Type IIB and Type IIA fibers into puny Type I fibers).
+- Fast, tonic stimulation of the FFR and FF nerves doesn’t cause dephosphorylation of NFAT.
+Therefore, fast fiber program transcription ensues (i.e., you won’t transform your precious Type IIB and Type IIA fibers into puny Type I fibers).

-Now that Ive given you the scientific basis for 10 x 3 training, I want you to follow through with the above guidelines.
-Pick a compound exercise for a body part thats lagging (e.g. barbell squats for the thighs) and perform the 10 x 3 method at least once each week.
+Now that you know why 10 x 3 training works, try it.
+Pick a compound exercise for a body part that’s lagging (like barbell squats for the quads) and perform the 10 x 3 method at least once each week.

-The other workout should consist of significantly different parameters in order to keep the nervous system as fresh as possible (e.g. 3 x 10 or 5 x 5).
-After a month, or so, contact me and let me know how its working for you.
+The other parts of your workout should consist of significantly different parameters in order to keep the nervous system as fresh as possible (like 3 x 10 or 5 x 5).
+Then give it a month.